Karel-Tavernier/gerber_writer/README.rst

 Installation
 ------------

-python -m pip install gerber_writer
+py -m pip install --index-url https://test.pypi.org/simple/ --no-deps gerber_writer

 Requirements
 ------------

 * Python 3.10 or higher
-* Standard library only
+* Standard library only.
-* No known OS dependencies.
+* OS independent.
 Only tested on Windows 11.
 Let me know if you tested it on other OSs.

 License
 -------